guptask/uc_vpn/README.md

-# uc_vpn
-Bash script for access to VPN of University of Cincinnati.
-Currently only Debian/Ubuntu 64-bit systems are supported.
+# Bash script for access to VPN of University of Cincinnati.

+Run the script    : bash vpn\_installer.sp <6+2\_id>
+Log into UC VPN   : jnc --nox uc
+Log out of UC VPN : jnc stop